HakkiAkut/ai-ml-algorithms/README.md

 ## GAN

 Using Generative Adversarial Network for converting dog images into cat images.
 CycleGAN is used for this model.
 The dataset is dog vs cat dataset from kaggle. [dataset](https://www.kaggle.com/c/dogs-vs-cats/rules)

+## LSTM

+Text recogniton with LSTM models.
+The dataset is [Spam Text Message Classification](https://www.kaggle.com/team-ai/spam-text-message-classification).
+Model recognizes that is message spam or ham.